 Lastly, the argument that using Braille requires too much space is invalid, because, on the legal side, it is an obligation, under the UN Convention on the Rights of Persons with Disabilities (Article 9, paragraph 2 d), for EU Member States and the EU legislator within its area of competence, to "provide in buildings and other facilities open to the public signage in Braille and in easy to read and understand forms".
-And, on the practical side, a number of other buttons are only marks which, in the lack of space, could have only embossed marking if easily recognisable through touch.
+And, on the practical side, a number of important operating buttons, such as 'Stop' and 'Alarm' can easily be recognised, in Braille as in text, by all as very common English words used worldwide; and a number of other buttons, such as to maintain doors open or to provoke their closing, are only marks and therefore don't require Braille, only embossed marking.